 Change the text of 33.2.7.4 as follows:

+PSEs shall meet ICon as specified in Table 33-11.
+Type 3 and Type 4 PSEs when connected to a single signature PD shall meet ICon-2P_UNBas specified by Table 33-11 item 4a.

-For Type 3 and Type 4 PSEs, ICon-2P as specified in Table 33-11 shall be met when there is no end to end pair-to-pair current unbalance.
-When end to end pair-to-pair current unbalance is present, the ICon-2P may increase up to the value of ICon-2P-UNB as specified by Table 33-11 item 4a.
-In addition to ICon-2P as specified in Table 33–11, the PSE shall support the following AC current waveform parameters per pair set, while within the operating voltage range of VPort_PSE-2P:
+ICon is the total current of both pairs with the same polarity that a PSE has to support.
+ICon-2P_unb is the maximum current the PSE is required to support over one of the pairs of the same polarity under E2EP2PRunb conditions in the POWER_ON state.
+In addition to IConand ICon-2P_unb as specified in Table 33–11, the PSE shall support the following AC current waveform parameters perpairset, while within the operating voltage range of VPort_PSE-2P:

+4. Make the following changes to 33.2.7.4a:

 33.2.7.4a PSE PI Pair-to-Ppair-to-pairair resistance and current unbalance

 Type 3 and Type 4 PSEs operating over 4-pair are subject to unbalance requirements in this section.
-The contribution of PSE PI pair to pair effective resistance unbalance (PSE_P2PRunb) to the whole effective system end to end resistance/current unbalance (E2EP2PRunb), is specified by PSE maximum (RPair_max) and minimum (RPair_min) common mode effective resistance in the powered pairs of same polarity.
-The PSE_P2PRunb determined by RPair_max and RPair_min ensures that along with any other parts of the system - i.e. channel (cables and connectors) and the PD, the maximum pair current due to E2EP2PRunb, shall not exceed Icon-2P-unb as defined in Table 33–11.
-Icon-2P-unb maximum is the average pair current due to E2EP2PRunb that is higher than Icon-2P specified in Table 33–11.
+The contribution of PSE PI pair to pair effective resistance unbalance (PSE_P2PRunb) to the whole effective system end to end resistance unbalance (E2EP2PRunb), is specified by PSE maximum (RPair_max) and minimum (RPair_min) common mode effective resistance in the powered pairs of same polarity.
+The PSE_P2PRunb determined by RPair_max and RPair_min ensures that along with any other parts of the system - i.e. channel (cables and connectors) and the PD, the maximum pair current due to E2EP2PRunb, is not exceeding Icon-2P-unb as defined in Table 33–11 during normal powering operating conditions..